 To change the color of leather, it's best to dye it so that the color permeates the leather and doesn't sit on top.
 But you can't use just any dye; you need a special leather dye to ensure a deep, rich and lasting color.
 Before you can stain or dye leather, identify the type of leather you have, as bonded leather, for example, doesn't take a dye well.
 Aniline leather takes dye the best.

-The Leather Type
+Identify the Leather Type

 The four basic types of leather finishes include aniline, semi-aniline, pigmented and suede or nubuck, in full-grain, top-grain, genuine or bonded leathers.
 It helps to know the type of leather and its finish before you begin the cleaning, preparation and dyeing process.
 Look at the furniture or item's tag for identification.
 Full and top-grain leathers are quality leathers that take dye well once you prepare them for the colorant.
 Genuine leather, which represents what's left of the hide after the top is removed for higher grades, accepts dye easily, as opposed to bonded leather, which is scrap leather ground up and mixed with glue with a surface that replicates the look of leather.